-Entegris is a worldwide developer, manufacturer and supplier of yield-enhancing materials and solutions for advanced manufacturing processes in the semiconductor and other high-technology industries.
-Our products and materials are used to manufacture semiconductors, micro-electromechanical systems or MEMS, flat panel displays, light emitting diodes or "LEDs", high-purity chemicals, such as photoresists, solar cells, gas lasers, optical and magnetic storage devices, and critical components for aerospace, glass manufacturing and biomedical applications.
+Entegris is a leader in specialty chemicals and advanced materials solutions for the microelectronics industry. and other high-technology industries.
+Our products and materials are used to manufacture semiconductors, micro-electromechanical systems, flat panel displays, light emitting diodes or "LEDs", high-purity chemicals, such as photoresists, solar cells, gas lasers, optical and magnetic storage devices, and critical components for aerospace, glass manufacturing and biomedical applications.
 We sell our products worldwide through a direct sales force and through selected distributors.

-We offer a diverse product portfolio that includes approximately 20,000 standard and customized products which include both unit driven and capital expense driven products.
-Unit-driven products now comprise approximately 80% of our combined sales, with the balance being capital driven products.
+We offer a diverse product portfolio that includes approximately 20,000 standard and customized products which include both unit-driven and capital-expense-driven products.
+Unit-driven products now comprise approximately 80% of our combined sales, with the balance being capital-expense-driven products.
 Our unit-driven products are consumed or exhausted during the customer's manufacturing process and rely on the level of semiconductor and other manufacturing activity to drive growth.
-Our unit-driven product class includes membrane-based liquid filters, resin-based gas purifiers, wafer shippers, disk-shipping containers and test assembly and packaging products, implant gas storage and delivery systems, copper electroplating materials, advanced precursor materials for thin film deposition and photoresist strip and post chemical mechanical planarization or CMP cleaning materials and consumable graphite and silicon carbide components.
-Capital expense driven products, which generally have a lifetime of 18 months or more, rely on the expansion of manufacturing capacity to drive growth and include our fluid management components, systems and subsystems that transfer, monitor, and control process liquids used in the semiconductor manufacturing processes, gas filtration and purification components, systems and subsystems that remove contaminants at equipment and factory level for manufacturing, our process carriers that protect the integrity of in-process wafers and graphite, silicon carbide and specialty coated components for manufacturing equipment.
+Our unit-driven product class includes membrane-based liquid filters, resin-based gas purifiers, wafer shippers, disk-shipping containers and test assembly and packaging products, implant gas storage and delivery systems, copper electroplating materials, advanced precursor materials for thin film deposition and photoresist strip and post chemical mechanical planarization, or CMP, cleaning materials and consumable graphite and silicon carbide components.
+Capital-expense-driven products, which generally have a lifetime of 18 months or more, rely on the expansion of manufacturing capacity to drive growth and include our fluid management components, systems and subsystems that transfer, monitor, and control process liquids used in the semiconductor manufacturing processes, gas filtration and purification components, systems and subsystems that remove contaminants at equipment and factory level for manufacturing, our process carriers that protect the integrity of in-process wafers and graphite, silicon carbide and specialty coated components for manufacturing equipment.

 The Company's fiscal year is the calendar period ending each December 31.
 The Company's fiscal quarters consist of 13-week or 14-week periods that end on Saturday.
 The Company's fiscal quarters in 2016 end April 2, 2016, July 2, 2016, October 1, 2016 and December 31, 2016.
-Unaudited information for the three months ended April 2, 2016 and March 28, 2015 and the financial position as of April 2, 2016 and December 31, 2015 are included in this Quarterly Report on Form 10-Q.
+Unaudited information for the three and six months ended July 2, 2016 and June 27, 2015 and the financial position as of July 2, 2016 and December 31, 2015 are included in this Quarterly Report on Form 10-Q.